 The Best 3-5 Days Campervan Itinerary for Iceland

-While a lot of travellers spend upwards of a week on an Iceland road trip, the reality for many is that they just don’t have enough time for that.
+While many travellers spend upwards of a week in their campervan touring Iceland, the reality for many is that they just don’t have enough time for that.
 A longer trip could break your budget, or you might just not have enough leave from work.
-But Iceland is still a great place to go for a shorter break as well.
-Flights from both Europe and America aren’t very long, and the country is so wildly different to anything found in either continent that it still can feel like a grand adventure.
+But Iceland is still a great place to go for a shorter break; flights from both Europe and America aren’t very long, but the country is so wildly different to anything found in either continent that it still can feel like a grand adventure.
 So, the question becomes how can you get the most out of your trip with the limited time you have?
 This article will outline the absolute best itinerary for those with around 3 to 5 days.
 It’s jampacked – you're here for a good time, not a long time.

-For this itinerary we’ll assume that you will be able to pick up your campervan sometime between 8:30am and 10:00am.
+For the purpose of this itinerary, we’ll assume that you will be able to pick up your campervan sometime between 8:30am and 10:00am.
 Most flights from North America will land early in the morning, meaning that you can grab a coffee and a nap while you wait for 8:30am to roll around, the first airport pickup for the day.
 Flights from Europe do land a little bit later in the morning/afternoon, so if you’re using this itinerary just remember that you might have to stop for the day before reaching the final destination outlined below.

 North or South?